mtaufikromdony/tf-gke-nexus/README.md

 The process ended up looking like this:

-Code pushed to all branches and pull requests:
+1. Code pushed to all branches and pull requests

 Kick off a build on CI Tools (examples: Jenkins)
 Run all unit, integration, and end-to-end tests

-Code pushed to master branch only:
+2. Code pushed to master branch only:

 - Build a Docker image based on the current code, settings, and environment
 - Deploy the image to Google Container Registry or Docker Hub